-The inclusion of multiple lags of the autoregressive processes was tried for both location and scale but without improvement.
+The inclusion of higher lags of the autoregressive processes for both location (p>2) and scale (p>1) did not lead to improvements.
 Furthermore, a seasonal pattern could not be extracted from the scale parameter.
 Finally, multiple lags of the score were included in the model as well without improvement on model fit or forecast-accuracy.